Six common AI questions we get asked

 Scepticism is a good sign.
 It means people are thinking critically.
 But it can also slow progress.

-The key is to focus on useful, practical demonstrations.
-Not abstract hype.
-Show how AI can help with things they already find tedious: turning meeting notes into actions, summarising reports, speeding up admin.
+The key is to focus on useful, practical demonstrations rather than abstract hype.
+Show how AI can help with things people already find tedious: turning meeting notes into actions, summarising reports, speeding up admin.

 And remember: hands-on experience shifts perspectives faster than any slide deck.
 That’s why we run Power Hours and live demos as a first step.